FullFact/health-misinfo-shared/README.md

 ## Deploy/update a server

 Install Ansible.
+Install the necessary roles with `ansible-galaxy install -r ansible/requirements.yml`.

 Write the IP of the target server to a file, i.e. `hosts`:
 ```
 <target host ip>
 ```